jablonskidev/jablonskidev/README.md

-# Let's Help Developers Learn
+# Let's help developers learn

 I **help developers learn** because I like **code**, **words**, and **people**.
 Let's help developers together.

 ---
 Reach out to me about:
 - **Developer education & docs:** I teach developers and lead systems of developer-facing resources.
 I can do both high-level planning and nuts-and-bolts implementation.
-Check out [How to Make a Docs Site: Shortcuts for Busy Devs](https://github.com/jablonskidev/how-to-make-a-docs-site) and my [conference talk](https://www.youtube.com/watch?v=N3mO4MEtpwA).
+I ran the curriculum at [Real Python](https://realpython.com/) and am a founding member of the [Python Documentation Editorial Board](https://peps.python.org/pep-0732/).
+I also coauthored the bestselling book [Python Basics](https://www.amazon.com/Python-Basics-Practical-Introduction-ebook/dp/B0BCN4H62C) and was the primary reviewer for [CPython Internals](https://www.amazon.com/dp/B0BCNSDSYP).
-- **DevOps:** As a Staff Education Engineer at CircleCI, I helped devs achieve velocity and confidence with the tools and best practices that help them move forward.
+- **DevOps & DevSecOps:** As a Staff Education Engineer at CircleCI, I helped devs achieve velocity and confidence with the tools and best practices that would help them move forward.
+As a Technical Instructional Designer at GitLab, I created effective training systems.
-- **NLP:** I love programming languages and natural languages equally.
-To see a sample of my work, google `nlp python`.
-My [tutorial](https://realpython.com/nltk-nlp-python/) is the first result.
-- **Interpreters:** I'm interested in programming languages as tools that are designed, built, maintained, and improved.
-I was the primary reviewer on the book *CPython Internals* by Anthony Shaw.
-I'm sharing my [study notes](https://github.com/jablonskidev/writing-an-interpreter-in-go) for *Writing and Interpreter in Go* by Thorsten Ball on GitHub.
+- **Linux:** My love of open source has brought me back to Linux.
+I want to go deeper with understanding how it works and further with using it to solve real problems.

 ---
 To see samples of my work, check out: